GyulyVGC/sniffnet/README.md

 To inspect a network adapter of your choice, remember to specify the ```-a``` option followed by the name of the adapter to be analyzed.
 If you don't include such option a default adapter is chosen by the application, but it may not be the one you expected to sniff.

-Note that to see report updates while sniffnet is running you may have to close and re-open the report file.
+Note that to see report updates while Sniffnet is running you may have to close and re-open the report file.

 If you are still not able to see any packet statistic, then it probably means that you are just not receiving packets from the network: surf the web to receive some packets.